secmohammed/artify/README.md

 ```

-This method is required to check whether the user has a specific role to access somewhere or not, It"s used within the gates.
+This method is required to check whether the user has a specific role to access somewhere or not, It's used within the gates.
 Feel free to change the gates"s logic to suit your needs.

 ```